-Moroccans are still very attached to their culture concerning food and also to Moroccan Traditional Clothes especially in celebrations like in Eid Al Fitr, Eid Al-Adha and on Fridays when they go for a Friday prayer in mosques.
+Moroccans are still very attached to their culture concerning food and also to Moroccan Traditional Clothes, especially during celebrations like Eid Al Fitr, Eid Al-Adha, and on Fridays when they go for a Friday prayer in mosques.

-In this article, we will see many different traditional handmade Moroccan dress.
-All clothes shown bellow, exist in different colors and styles…
+In this article, we will see many different traditional handmade Moroccan clothes.
+All clothes shown below, exist in different colors and styles…

 Djellaba is a traditional handmade dress for both men and women. it is a long loose Moroccan dress with a hood, long sleeves and you will find it in many different styles and colors.